AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Managed">
    <td>Project Overhead</td>
-   <td>In an Hour report, this field is reserved for financial information tied to the hours logged with the hour type of Project Time.
+   <td>In an [!UICONTROL Hour report], this field is reserved for financial information tied to the hours logged with the hour type of Project Time.
 Projects can have their own Billing Rates and if an hour is logged directly on a project, then those rates will be used in calculations.
 Based on the project settings, projects can also have different currencies and there can be a currency conversion for those hours.
-The Project Overhead object allows Workfront to get that information.</td>
+The Project Overhead object allows [!DNL Workfront] to get that information.</td>
   </tr>
   <tr>
    <td>Project Owner</td>